usnistgov/WebDeepZoomToolkit/README.md

 You are now ready to build via `grunt`.
 If you want to build and execute the tests type `grunt all`.
+If you are having trouble running the test with Karma (errors/warning during the `(qunit) task` step), you skip then by running `grunt all --force`.

 ### Folders contents